Bio

 Jose Parra is born and grows in Bilbao where he studies IT.
 In 2001 he moves to London where he discovers theatre to change career a few years later.
 At the age of 28, he begins training at the Desmond Jones School of Mime and Physical Theatre and the International School of Dramatic Corporal Mime.
 When he finishes after 4 years, he discovers Clown with Gerry Flanagan and continues to investigate this form with other teachers, including Mick Barnfather (Ecole Philippe Gaulier).
 In 2008 he discovers the Pochinko Clown technique with Jonathan Young, in which he specialises.

 I like to create unique and peculiar solo shows that talk about personal experiences but are relevant and accessible to others.
 I want to invite the audience to go on an emotional journey during which they can all see something of themselves and laugh together in a moment of shared humanity.
-My shows are based on aspects of my life that I often find difficult.
-I believe that the conflicting parts of ourselves are the ones that make us all unique.
+My shows are based on aspects of my life that I often find conflicting and difficult.
+It is the way we fall that makes us all unique.